Operation Gothic Serpent: Intervention in Somalia

+UNOSOM II - SNA conflict

-On 5 June 1993, one of the deadliest attacks on UN forces in Somalia occurred when 24 Pakistani soldiers were ambushed and killed in an Aidid-controlled area of Mogadishu.
+On 5 June 1993, one of the deadliest attacks on UN forces in Somalia occurred when 24 Pakistani soldiers were ambushed and killed in an SNA controlled area of Mogadishu.
 Any hope of a peaceful resolution of the conflict quickly vanished.
 The next day, the UN Security Council issued Resolution 837, calling for the arrest and trial of those who carried out the ambush.
 US warplanes and UN troops began an attack on Aidid's stronghold.
 Aidid remained defiant, and the violence between Somalis and UN forces escalated.
+A significant number of Somali civilians also resented international forces following incidents such as the June 1993 UN mass shooting of protesters and the 12 July 1993 Bloody Monday raid.
+These events and other incidents led significant numbers of civilians, including women and children, to take up arms and actively resist US and UNOSOM II forces during fighting in Mogadishu.

+Following the 12 July 1993 raid carried out by the US QRF force for UNOSOM II, the conflict began sharply escalating and SNA forces began deliberately targeting American forces in Somalia for the first time.
+According to US special envoy to Somalia Robert B. Oakley, "Before July 12th, the US would have been attacked only because of association with the UN, but the US was never singled out until after July 12th."
+For the remainder of July firefights between the SNA and UNOSOM began occurring almost daily.
+The SNA would put out a bounty for any American soldier or UN personnel killed, leading to a doubling of attacks against UNOSOM II forces.

 Task Force Ranger

-On 8 August 1993, Aidid's militia detonated a remote controlled bomb against a US Army vehicle, killing four Military Policemen.
+On 8 August 1993, Somali National Alliance militia detonated a remote controlled bomb against a US Army vehicle, killing four military policemen.
 On 19 August, a second bomb attack injured four more soldiers.
 And on 22 August, a third attack occurred, injuring 6 US soldiers.
 In response, President Clinton approved Operation Gothic Serpent, which would deploy a 441 man special task force, named Task Force Ranger, to hunt down and capture Aidid.
 By this time, however, circumstances on the ground had changed significantly and Aidid was in hiding, no longer appearing publicly.

 On 22 August, advance forces were deployed to Somalia followed shortly after by the main force on 25 August.
-The task force was handled as a strategic asset and led by Major General William F. Garrison, head of JSOC, and was not under UN command or the command of US General Thomas M. Montgomery, the deputy commander of UNOSOM II forces as well as commander of US forces in Somalia.
+TF Ranger, led by Major General William F. Garrison, was under JSOC.
+Thus, it was not under UN command or the command of US General Thomas M. Montgomery, the deputy commander of UNOSOM II forces as well as commander of US forces in Somalia.
 Instead, Garrison and TF Ranger received orders directly from CENTCOM.